polishedwood

 Polished Wood TE step 4

-- Change the “texture” layer’s Blend Mode to Soft Light.
+Change the texture layer’s Blend Mode to Soft Light.

 Polished Wood TE step 4

-- Go to Image -> Adjustment -> Levels, and change the Shadows value to 20.
+Go to Image > Adjustment > Levels, and change the Shadows value to 20.

 Polished Wood TE step 4

-- This will make the texture colors more vivid..
+This will make the texture colors more vivid..

 Polished Wood TE step 4

-Step 5:
+Step 5

-- This step is optional, but it helps set the colors of the final effect with the Background.
-So go ahead and create a new layer on top of all layers, and with the Foreground and Background colors are still as in Step 3, create a Radial Gradient form the center of the document to one of the corners.
+This step is optional, but it helps set the colors of the final effect with the Background.
+So go ahead and create a new layer on top of all layers, and with the Foreground and Background colors still as in Step 3, create a Radial Gradient form the center of the document to one of the corners.

 Polished Wood TE step 5

-- Change the layer’s Blend Mode to Multiply, and the Fill value to 10%.
+Change the layer’s Blend Mode to Multiply, and the Fill value to 10%.

 Polished Wood TE step 5